Georgian Orthodox Church: Division of the church (13th–18th centuries)

-In the next centuries, Georgia, weakened and fragmented, fell under the domination of the Ottoman and successive Persian (Safavid, Afsharid, and Qajar) Empires: mostly, the Ottomans ruled the West of the country, the Persians the East, while generally allowing autonomous Georgian kingdoms to subsist under their control.
-With the fall of Constantinople in 1453, Georgian Christians had lost their traditional recourse against Muslims, and were left to themselves.
+In the following centuries, Georgia, weakened and fragmented, fell under the domination of the Ottoman and successive Persian (Safavid, Afsharid, and Qajar) Empires: mostly, the Ottomans ruled the west of the country, the Persians the east, while generally allowing autonomous Georgian kingdoms to subsist under their control.
+With the fall of Constantinople in 1453, Georgian Christians had lost their traditional recourse against Muslims and were left to fend for themselves.

-New martyrs were canonized by the church after each invasion, most notably Queen Ketevan of Kakheti, who was tortured to death in 1624 for refusing to renounce Christianity on the orders of Abbas I of Persia (Shah-Abbas).
-Not all members of the royal families of Kartli and Kakheti were so faithful to the church, though.
-Many of them, to gain Persian favor, and win the throne over their brothers, converted to Islam, or feigned to, such as David XI of Kartli (Daud Khan).
-Other noblemen, such as Sulkhan-Saba Orbeliani, left the weakened local church for Catholicism, as missionaries were bringing the printing press and western culture to Georgia around 1700.
-Only the emergence of a strong Orthodox power, the Russian Empire, could reinforce during the 18th century the status and prestige of the Church among the elites, and the shared Orthodoxy was a potent factor in the calls for Russian intervention in the Caucasus, to liberate Georgia from Muslim domination.
+New martyrs were canonized by the church after each invasion, most notably Queen Ketevan of Kakheti, who was tortured to death in 1624 for refusing to renounce Christianity on the orders of Abbas I of Persia (Shah Abbas).
+Not all members of the royal families of Kartli and Kakheti were so faithful to the church, however.
+Many, in order to gain Persian favor and secure the throne over their brothers, converted to Islam or feigned conversion, such as David XI (Daud Khan).
+Other noblemen, such as Sulkhan-Saba Orbeliani, abandoned the weakened local church for Catholicism, as missionaries were bringing the printing press and western culture to Georgia around 1700.
+Only the emergence of a strong Orthodox power, the Russian Empire, could reinforce the status and prestige of the church among the elites during the 18th century, and shared Orthodoxy became a potent factor in calls for Russian intervention in the Caucasus to liberate Georgia from Muslim domination.